nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 student indices, session name, and grade.

 Step 2: The `GradeCommand` object is executed.
-The given indices are used to retrieve the `Student` objects from the current curated list of students in `Model` using the `ParserStudentIndexUtil#parseStudentFromIndices` method.
+The given indices are used to retrieve the `Student` objects from the current curated list of students in `Model` using the `IndexUtil#getAtIndices` method.
 For each student, steps 3 to 5 are repeated.

 Step 3: The old `Student` object is used to create an updated `Student` object via the `Student#updateGrade` method.